Who are the Tomb Guards?

 One of the first reactions of visitors at the Tomb, is to comment on how tall the soldiers are.
 While you might not notice the difference in height, a Tomb Guard can tell what Relief is working . . . . just based on their height.

-There are three Relief's assigned to the Tomb Guard Platoon, each consisting of 9 enlisted soldiers (they use the same break-down as a Light Infantry Squad).
-The heights are equal on each Relief, with the tallest assigned to the 1st Relief.
+There are three Relief's assigned to the Tomb Guard Platoon, and the heights are equal on each Relief, with the tallest assigned to the 1st Relief.

 - 1st Relief: 6'2" to 6'4"